-However, many other healthy diets are still represented by food pyramids.
-These include the Asian, Latin American, Mediterranean and Vegetarian Food Guide pyramids, as well as the Mayo Clinic Healthy Weight Pyramid, just to name a few.
+Many other healthy diets are represented by food pyramids.
+These include the Asian, Latin American, Mediterranean, and Vegetarian diet pyramids, as well as the Mayo Clinic Healthy Weight Pyramid, just to name a few.
 These graphics reinforce the choices that are the foundation of a healthy diet.

-Of course, no single food provides all of the nutrients that your body needs, so the idea is to eat a variety of foods from each group in the proper proportions to get all the necessary nutrients and other substances that promote good health.
+Of course, no single food provides all of the nutrients that your body needs, so the idea is to eat a variety of foods from each group to get all the necessary nutrients and other substances that promote good health.

-- Eat more plant foods, including fruits, vegetables and whole grains.
+- Eating more plant foods, including fruits, vegetables and whole grains

-- Choose lean protein from a variety of sources.
+- Choosing lean protein from a variety of sources

-Most healthy diets are built on the same general principles, but there are key differences that reflect dietary preferences, food availability and cultural eating patterns.
+Although most healthy diets are built on the same general principles, there are key differences that reflect dietary preferences, food availability and cultural eating patterns.
 For example, the Latin American Diet Pyramid might mention tortillas and cornmeal, whereas the Asian Diet Pyramid might include noodles and rice.

 Other differences include:

 - Food groups.
-The food groups among healthy-diet plans vary somewhat.
-For example, some versions have plant-based proteins — soybeans, beans and nuts — in a separate group from animal proteins found in meat, poultry, eggs and dairy products.
-This is because animal proteins are often higher in fat and cholesterol, and some diets limit or exclude animal proteins.
+The food groups among healthy-eating plans vary somewhat.
+For example, some versions have plant-based proteins — soybeans, beans and nuts — in a separate group from animal proteins like meat, poultry, eggs and dairy products.
+This is because some diets limit or exclude animal proteins entirely.

 Here are a few more tips to help you adopt healthier eating habits:

 - Choose a variety of foods.
+In addition to choosing foods from each food group, also choose a variety of foods from within each food group.
 This ensures that you get all of the calories, protein, vitamins, minerals and fiber you need.
 Choosing a wide range of foods also helps make your meals and snacks more interesting.